 Another thing I 100% lived in was this Patagonia Better Sweater full zip fleece jacket.
 I absolutely adore this thing; it is so warm and I had it layered under my parka every single day.
 Having this middle layer between your base layer and your heavy coat is a must for any Iceland winter packing list.

-Hat & Scarf &/or Balaclava
+Hat & Scarf/Buff &/or Balaclava

 However, I will be honest and say this balaclava was the absolute MVP of my Iceland packing list.
 It was so nice to be able to pull it up and it not fall down my face when it got too windy to bare anymore.
 It was warm yet still breathable, and I love its multi-purpose function.
+BUT if you want a less expensive version, my husband also has this balaclava on Amazon and likes it.

 Merino Wool Base Layer